Dil Toh Deewana Hai: Music

 The music for Dil Toh Deewana Hai is composed by Zubeen Garg and Anand Raj Anand while the lyrics are written by Kumar Vishwas and Ibrahim Ashk.
 The music rights are acquired by Zee Music Company.
 The song is produced by Deepak Sharma and Aradhana Sharma.
 The full music album was released on 1 June 2016.

-The film was supposed to released on 2009 and then it was rescheduled to 2013 and finally it released on June 23, 2016 for which the music became outdated in 2016 as its being composed and sung in around 2009-08.
+The film was supposed to be released on 2009 and then it was rescheduled to 2013 and finally it released on June 23, 2016 for which the music became outdated in 2016 as its being composed and sung in around 2008-09.

+The song "Dil Toh Deewana Hai" was reused from Zubeen's Assamese song "Angoli Katilu" in his album Pakhi.